X-bar theory: Basic principles

 The specifier, head, and complement are obligatory; hence, a phrasal category XP must contain one specifier, one head, and one complement.
 On the other hand, the adjunct is optional; hence, a phrasal category contains zero or more adjuncts.
 Accordingly, when a phrasal category XP does not have an adjunct, it forms the structure in Figure 2.

 For example, the NP linguistics in the sentence John studies linguistics has the structure in Figure 3.

 It is important that even if there are no candidates that can fit into the specifier and complement positions, these positions are syntactically present, and thus they are merely empty and unoccupied.
 (This is a natural consequence of the binarity principle.)
-This means that all phrasal categories have fundamentally uniform structures under the X-bar schema, which makes it unnecessary to assume that different phrases have different structures, unlike when we adopt the PSR.
+This means that all phrasal categories have fundamentally uniform structures under the X-bar schema, which makes it unnecessary to assume that different phrases have different structures, unlike when one adopts the PSR.
 (This resolves the second issue above.)
-In the meanwhile, one needs to be wary of when such empty positions are representationally omitted as in Figure 4.
+In the meantime, one needs to be wary of when such empty positions are representationally omitted as in Figure 4.

 In illustrating syntactic structures this way, at least one X'-level node is present in any circumstance because the complement is obligatory.

 Next, the X and X' inherit the characteristics of the head X. This trait inheritance is referred to as projection.

 Figure 5 suggests that syntactic structures are derived in a bottom-up fashion under the X-bar theory.
 More specifically, the structures are derived via the following processes.